Volkswagen to give more power to brands, regions

 The VW group, whose brands range from the upmarket Audi and Porsche to the cheaper Seat and Skoda, has 108 factories worldwide and makes annual sales of nearly 200 billion euros -- about the size of Israel's gross domestic product.

-In the United States, it is setting up a planning center and is hiring about 200 engineers to monitor the world's No.2 car market more closely and revamp vehicles more quickly.
+In the United States, it is setting up a planning centre and is hiring about 200 engineers to monitor the world's No.2 car market more closely and revamp vehicles more quickly.

 "That's not just an issue in North America but will also be a topic in other regions," said Osterloh, who sits on VW's supervisory board which formally appoints executive board members.